|

 The one

 essential treatment for all cats is food.
-Although a prescription renal
+Although a therapeutic kidney

 food can be helpful, if your cat won't eat it, it's not helpful at all.